 This is a big year for us.
 For the first time ever, both Stella (6) and Hazel (5) are in school full time.
-That means an even crazier morning routine with two snacks and lunches to pack and water bottles to fill before we can get out the door.
-It only took about a week of chaotic scrambling at 6:30am to realize something had to change and mommy needed help.
+That means an even crazier morning routine with snacks and lunches to pack before we head out the door.
+It only took about a week of chaotic scrambling at 6:30am to realize something had to change.
 Introducing the school lunch station!

 By clearing out a lower cabinet and dedicating it to lunch box containers, water bottles, and packaged crackers and snacks, Stella and Hazel now have everything in reach to pack the majority of their OWN lunches and snacks by themselves…and we do it the night before.
 Read on for my 6 steps for empowering your kids to make their own lunches with the help of a school lunch station!